 You can create a Google Forms Survey to learn about your students before the term starts.
 Along with their academic experience, during remote teaching it’s important to know whether your students have any significant constraints on their coursework.

-Schedule an Early Zoom Office Hour Check-in
+Schedule an Early Zoom Office Hour Check-In

 It can really help students to have a brief “in person” conversation before term starts.
 This will alleviate anxiety for students who have questions about course requirements or structure.
 It can also foster engagement and make your first week more productive.

-Add a Zoom Check-in to the Google Class Time Calendar
+Add a Zoom Check-In to the Google Class Time Calendar

 Our Google Calendar automatically generates events for courses you teach.
 These are shared with everyone on your Banner roster.
 You can add your Zoom meeting link as a course event so all your students will find it there.